-The width of this bench is 20 1/2 inches wide so that three 2x6s will fit inside the bench framing with a little spacing between boards.
-This assumes that you are using milled lumber where a 2x6 is actually 1 5/8 inches by 5 5/8 inches.
+The width of this bench is 20 1/2 inches wide so that three 2x6s will fit inside the bench framing with a little spacing between the boards.
+This assumes that you are using milled lumber, where a 2x6 is actually 1 5/8 inches thick by 5 5/8 inches wide.

-Here's the math; if the width of the framing is 1 5/8 inches and the outside dimension is 20 1/2 inches, then the inside dimension will be 3 1/4 inches less, or 17 1/4 inches.
+Here's the math: If the width of the framing is 1 5/8 inches and the outside dimension is 20 1/2 inches, then the inside dimension will be 3 1/4 inches less, making it 17 1/4 inches.

 Deck Bench Plans - Assembly

-Cut the 4 legs of the deck bench @ 16 inches long.
-Notch the ugly end of each leg as shown below.
+Cut the 4 legs of the deck bench @ 16 7/8 inches long, and notch one end of each leg as shown in the diagram below.
 If you are using a circular saw, you can set the depth of the blade to 1 5/8 inches and cut straight through on two sides of the leg.

-Cut the four pieces of the frame, beveling each end cut.
-Assemble the 4 pieces together using 2.5 inch galvanized deck screws.
-Once assembled, attach the four legs using four deck screws. (see below)
+Cut the four pieces of the frame, with a 45° bevel at each end.
+Assemble the 4 pieces together using 3-inch galvanized deck screws.
+Once assembled, attach the four legs using 3-inch deck screws. (see below)

-Once the four legs have been attached, flip the deck bench over upright and attach the three 2x4 framing members using the 2.5 inch galvanized deck screws.
+Once the four legs have been attached, flip the deck bench over upright and attach the three 2x4 framing members using 3-inch galvanized deck screws.

 Cut the three 2x6 boards for the bench seat.
 It is best to measure the actual opening to get the length of these boards.
 It should be approximately 32 3/4 inches.

 Place the three boards inside the bench framing and space them evenly apart.
-Once the spacing has been determined, secure each bench seat board to the 2x4 framing with the 2.5 inch galvanized deck screws at each end and two into the center support.
+Once the spacing has been determined, secure each bench seat board to the 2x4 framing with two 3-inch galvanized deck screws at each end and two into the center support.